-- 5 ity (Ménétrier and Montmerle, 2011).
+2010; Michel et al., 2011).
+This is particularly the case during fog conditions with much shorter vertical correlation length-scales at the lowest levels and large positive cross-correlations between temperature and specific humidity (Ménétrier and Montmerle, 2011).
 In this context, Martinet et al. (2020) have demonstrated that humidity retrievals could be significantly degraded if sub-optimal background error covariances are used during the minimization.
-New ensemble approaches allow a better approximation of back- - 10 ground error covariance matrices but rely on the capability of the ensemble data assimilation to correctly represent model errors, which might not always be the case during fog conditions.
-This is why it would be of interest to examine, in a data assimilation context, the use of variables that are more 15 suitable when water phase changes take place.
+New ensemble approaches allow a better approximation of background error covariance matrices but rely on the capability of the ensemble data assimilation to correctly represent model errors, which might not always be the case during fog conditions.
+This is why it would be of interest to examine, in a data assimilation context, the use of variables that are more suitable when water phase changes take place.

 It is well-known that that most data assimilation systems used to be were based on the assumptions of homogeneity and isotropy of background error correlations.
-To release these hypotheses, Desroziers and Lafore (1993)

-- 20 and Desroziers (1997) implemented a coordinate change inspired by the semi-geostrophic theory to test flow-dependent analyses with case studies from the Front-87 field campaign (Clough and Testud, 1988), where the local horizontal coordinates were transformed into the semi-geostrophic - 25 space during the assimilation process.
+To release these hypotheses, Desroziers and Lafore (1993) 20 and Desroziers (1997) implemented a coordinate change inspired by the semi-geostrophic theory to test flow-dependent analyses with case studies from the Front-87 field campaign (Clough and Testud, 1988), where the local horizontal coordinates were transformed into the semi-geostrophic 25 space during the assimilation process.
 Another kind of flowdependent analyses were made by Cullen (2003) and Wlasak et al. (2006) who proposed a low-order Potential Vorticity (PV) inversion scheme to define a new set of control variables.
-Similarly, analyses on potential temperature θ were

-30 made by Shapiro and Hastings (1973) and Benjamin et al. (1991), and more recently by Benjamin et al. (2004) with moist virtual θ_v and moist equivalent θ_e potential temperatures.
+Similarly, analyses on potential temperature θ were 30 made by Shapiro and Hastings (1973) and Benjamin et al. (1991), and more recently by Benjamin et al. (2004) with moist virtual θ_v and moist equivalent θ_e potential tempera-

-The aim of the paper is to test a one-dimensional data assimilation method that would be less sensitive to the average vertical gradients of the (T, q_v, q_l, q_i) variables.
+The aim of the paper is to test a one-dimensional data assimilation method that would be less sensitive to the average vertical gradients of the (T,q_v,q_l,q_i) variables.
 To this end, two conservative variables will be proposed, generalizing previous uses of θ (as a proxy for the entropy of dry air) to moist-air variables suitable for data assimilation.
-40 The new conservative variables are the total water content $q_t = q_v + q_l + q_i$ and the moist-air entropy potential temperature θ_s defined in Marquet (2011), which generalize the two well-known conservative variables (q_t, θ_l) of Betts (1973).
+The new conservative variables are the total water content $q_t = q_v + q_l + q_i$ and the moist-air entropy potential temperature θ_s defined in Marquet (2011), which generalize the two well-known conservative variables (q_t, θ_l) of Betts (1973).

-- The focus of the study will be on a fog situation from the 45 SOFOG3D field campaign using a one-dimensional variational (1D-Var) system for the assimilation of observed microwave brightness temperatures sensitive to T, q_v and q_l from a ground-based radiometer.
-Short-range forecasts from the convective scale model AROME (Seity et al., 2011) will - 50 be used as background profiles, the fast radiative transfer model RTTOV-gb (De Angelis et al., 2016; Cimini et al., 2019) will allow to accurately simulate the brightness temperatures, and suitable background error covariance matrices will be derived from an ensemble technique.
+The focus of the study will be on a fog situation from the SOFOG3D field campaign using a one-dimensional variational (1D-Var) system for the assimilation of observed microwave brightness temperatures sensitive to T, q_v and q_l from a ground-based radiometer.
+Short-range forecasts from the convective scale model AROME (Seity et al., 2011) will 50 be used as background profiles, the fast radiative transfer model RTTOV-gb (De Angelis et al., 2016; Cimini et al., 2019) will allow to accurately simulate the brightness temperatures, and suitable background error covariance matrices will be derived from an ensemble technique.